stuja16/stuja16.github.io/README.md

 4. Run the following command to start the server: `bundle exec jekyll serve`
 5. Navigate to specified hosting IP (e.g. https://127.0.0.1:4000/)

+## Showing draft blog posts
+If you want to create draft posts that are visible in the development build, place them in a folder named `_drafts` and change the command listed in [Step 4](#running-locally) to the following: `bundle exec jekyll serve --drafts`

 # Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).